Samius1/SucceSaleS/docs/eop.md

 3. **Improve the sales report.** Allow the user to customize it depending on some parameters.
 4. **Add documentation where it is needed.** Some code may not be well documented depending on the developer perspective.
 Since we followed the KISS principle, we tried to focus more on the development.
 5. **Deploy to Kubernetes.
 Use of Helm, lint the chart, etc.** It would have been nice to deploy this microservice on the cloud to a Kubernetes cluster.
 It would have improved the perspective of this course, broaden the knowledge of the students in this matter.
+6. **Refactor the code.** Some functionality may be encapsulated to create more robust tests.